Price Discrimination in International Airline Markets: Results

 \section{Results}

 In this section, we present our estimation results.
-First, we discuss how our estimates capture sources of across-market heterogeneity.
-Second, we calculate the distribution of opportunity costs for a seat and show how they vary across cabins and time until departure.
+First, we discuss how our estimates capture sources of across-market heterogeneity as implied by the estimated conditional densities $h(\cdot|\omega_1; \widehat{\mu_{\Psi}}, \widehat{\Sigma_{\Psi}})$, given the initial capacity $\omega_1$.
+Second, we calculate the distribution of opportunity costs for a seat and show how they vary across cabins and the time until departure.
 We discuss model fit in Appendix \ref{sec:fit}.